 How Life Works

-A cutting-edge new vision of biology that will revise our concept of what life itself is, how to enhance it, and what possibilities it offers – from Science Book Prize winner and former Nature editor Philip Ball.
+A cutting-edge new vision of biology that proposes to revise our concept of what life is – from Science Book Prize winner Philip Ball.

 Biology is undergoing a quiet but profound transformation.
 Several aspects of the standard picture of how life works have been exposed as incomplete, misleading, or wrong.